 PRINCE PAUL TROUBETZKOY

-signed and dated: Paul Troubetzkoy 1914-1 and stamped: CIRE / PERDUE / C.VALSUANI
+signed and dated: Paul Troubetzkoy.
+1931 and stamped with foundry mark: CIRE PERDUE A.VALSUANI

 Prince Paul Troubetzkoy was uniquely placed to capture the glittering world of the international elite at the turn of the nineteenth to twentieth centuries.
 His father was an aristocratic Russian diplomat, his mother an American opera singer.
 He was born at Lake Maggiore in Italy and he spent his professional life between Moscow, Paris and New York.
-His social status and artistic accomplishment made him a celebrity in his own right, and he was very much part of the world he depicted.
+His social status and artistic accomplishments made him a celebrity in his own right.